-The connection between AI and SDG 10 is extensively documented in various AI use case repositories from the UN: 14 use cases out of 40 in AI for Good: Innovate for Impact,293 and approximately 110 use cases out of 408 in the UN Activities on AI.294 These use cases encompass a range of topics, including the monitoring of weather events or conflicts for at-risk communities.295 By consolidating information from diverse sources such as official reports and social media, AI can assist governments and NGOs in effectively tracking situations in different communities to identify risks and take appropriate action.
-Additionally, AI has the potential to aid refugee support by helping to identify welcoming communities, creating chatbots to assist, and optimizing refugee camps, among other applications.296
+The connection between AI and SDG 10 is extensively documented in various AI use case repositories from the UN: 14 use cases out of 40 in AI for Good: Innovate for Impact, 293 and approximately 110 use cases out of 408 in the UN Activities on AI.
+294 These use cases encompass a range of topics, including the monitoring of weather events or conflicts for at-risk communities.
+295 By consolidating information from diverse sources such as official reports and social media, AI can assist governments and NGOs in effectively tracking situations in different communities to identify risks and take appropriate action.
+Additionally, AI has the potential to aid refugee support by helping to identify welcoming communities, creating chatbots to assist, and optimizing refugee camps, among other applications.
+296

 While these use cases are valuable in illustrating the synergy between AI and SDG 10, it is crucial not to overlook the associated risks for inequalities.
-Firstly, the majority of AI solution ownership is concentrated in a few countries (primarily in the Global North) or large companies, leading to the centralization of benefits in specific locations297 and unequal distribution of ownership and value, potentially exacerbating inequalities.298 For instance, the training of AI models using data from individuals or small and medium-sized enterprises (SMEs) often occurs without financial compensation for sharing their content and work.299 Secondly, the development of AI solutions typically reflects the needs and values defined by the developer, potentially resulting in significant biases, particularly as much of the technology is concentrated in specific geographic locations.300 ing these populations.301 There is a legitimate concern that AI could be employed for surveillance of humanitarian efforts, perpetuating hate towards minorities, and providing tools to monitor populations and restrict freedom of movement when necessary.
+Firstly, the majority of AI solution ownership is concentrated in a few countries (primarily in the Global North) or large companies, leading to the centralization of benefits in specific locations 297 and unequal distribution of ownership and value, potentially exacerbating inequalities.
+298 For instance, the training of AI models using data from individuals or small and medium-sized enterprises (SMEs) often occurs without financial compensation for sharing their content and work.
+299 Secondly, the development of AI solutions typically reflects the needs and values defined by the developer, potentially resulting in significant biases, particularly as much of the technology is concentrated in specific geographic locations.
+300

 While this matter has been discussed from a gender perspective, it also applies to country diversity and underrepresented communities.
-Lastly, while Al can monitor at-risk populations for their benefit, it can also be misused by malicious organizations to achieve the opposite outcome, endanger-
+Lastly, while Al can monitor at-risk populations for their benefit, it can also be misused by malicious organizations to achieve the opposite outcome, endangering these populations.
+301 There is a legitimate concern that Al could be employed for surveillance of humanitarian efforts, perpetuating hate towards minorities, and providing tools to monitor populations and restrict freedom of movement when necessary.

-- Ownership sharing: To reduce the risk of monopoly on technologies, new business models should be considered, 302 where value is shared differently to minimize the increase in inequalities and reward all contributors. - User-centric: Align the development of AI solutions with the "Recommendation on the Ethics of Artificial Intelligence" from UNESCO to ensure that human dignity is maintained.303
+- Ownership sharing: To reduce the risk of monopoly on technologies, new business models should be considered, 302 where value is shared differently to minimize the increase in inequalities and reward all contributors. - User-centric: Align the development of AI solutions with the "Recommendation on the Ethics of Artificial Intelligence" from UNESCO to ensure that human dignity is maintained.